bmork/defogger/dcs8000lh.md

 ## Problem

-Got a new D-Link DCS-8000LH with firmware version 2.01.03 from factory.
+My D-Link DCS-8000LH came with firmware version 2.01.03 from factory.
-This firmware is locked to the "mydlink" app/cloud service.
+This firmware is locked to the [**mydlink**](https://www.mydlink.com) app/cloud service.
 It does not provide a local NIPCA compatible HTTP API or similar, and it does not stream video over HTTP, HTTPS or RTSP.

 Additionally, there is no way to downgrade the firmware.
 In fact, there is no documented way to install any firmware image at all,